Sau1707/StablePostcardCreator/README.md

 # StablePostcardCreator

-An automatized postcard sender with stable diffusion images
+An automatized postcard sender with a random image created by stable diffusion

+## Usage

 Work in progress